 Where the design community meets.

-Designer @ Artefact Joined over 7 years ago via an invitation from Brooks H.
+Designer @ Artefact Joined about 8 years ago via an invitation from Brooks H.

 It stands for Graphics Interface Format...
 Graphics has a hard G.